Roboy/ss18_showmaster/README.md

 python gnlp_ros_srv.py
 ```
 #### Snapchat
-- In a new terminal run
+- In a new terminal change directory to
 ```
 cd roboy_snapchat/roboy_snapchat_filter/scripts/
 ```